 choosing time & date

-I photograph almost all engagement sessions using only natural light.
+I photograph almost all portrait sessions (engagement sessions, families, and seniors) using only natural light.
 I do this because this type of light makes for some stunning photographs!
 I begin all portrait sessions approximately two hours before the scheduled sunset during “the golden hour,” when the light is the dreamiest.
 Use a sunset calculator online to determine the scheduled sunset for the date and location you’d like to do your session.
 Then, just subtract two hours to figure out your start time.
 Remember, the sun sets much earlier during the colder months of the year and much later during the warmer months, so make sure to factor that in when choosing your portrait session date, especially if you’re taking off work or have evening plans afterward.
 To get the most out of your session, please plan a buffer when getting ready so you can arrive a few minutes early to your session and be ready to start on time.
 I’m only able to shoot when natural light is still in the sky, so I’ll want to take advantage of every minute we have together before the sun goes down.
 If you’re wearing two outfits, save your favorite one for the second half, and if you’re wearing one, arrive in that.

 selecting the right location

 The location of your engagement session is up to you!
 For most of our sessions, outdoor environments are always our first choice.
 I love shooting in wide-open natural spaces because the light is divine, especially during golden hour.
 It is best if your engagement session location is meaningful to you.
 Maybe the area where you met, where the proposal happened, or a park you visit often.
 We can also offer suggestions for some great spots throughout New York.